Singapore Premier League: Invited clubs

 During the 2000s, the FAS decided to invite foreign clubs to the league to increase league competitiveness.
-Sinchi FC, a side composed of Chinese players became the first foreign club to participate in 2003.
-Shi Jiayi and Qiu Li went on to become naturalised Singapore players.
+Sinchi, a side composed of Chinese players became the first foreign club to participate in 2003.
+Chinese nationals Shi Jiayi and Qiu Li went on to become naturalised Singapore players.

 Sporting Afrique, a club made up of African players, and Super Reds, a side comprising South Korean players, became the third and fourth foreign clubs to join the competition in 2006 and 2007 respectively.
-Sporting Afrique were refused entry into the 2007 S.League due to off-field controversies and poor performance.
+Sporting Afrique was refused entry into the 2007 S.League due to off-field controversies and poor performance.
 In 2010, Super Reds were denied a place after three seasons following attempts to convert into a team of local players.

-Chinese Super League clubs Liaoning FC (2007), Dalian Shide FC (2008) and Beijing Guoan FC (2010) entered their feeder clubs in the S.League.
+Chinese Super League clubs Liaoning (2007), Dalian Shide (2008) and Beijing Guoan (2010) entered their feeder clubs in the S.League.
 All three clubs each lasted one season before being pulled out of the league due to poor performances and disciplinary issues.
-Bruneian club DPMM FC joined the S.League in 2009 before being pulled from the league as a result of a FIFA ban.
-They re-entered the league from 2012.
+Bruneian club DPMM joined the S.League in 2009 before being pulled from the league as a result of a FIFA ban.
+They re-entered the league in 2012.
 They were the first club to base themselves outside of Singapore.
-In 2010, French club Étoile FC became the first foreign side to win the S.League.
-Etoile pulled out of the S.League prior to the 2012 season to focus on grassroots football and youth development.
+In 2010, French club Étoile became the first foreign side to win the S.League.
+Etoile pulled out of the S.League before the 2012 season to focus on grassroots football and youth development.

 In 2012, Malaysia national youth sides Harimau Muda A and Harimau Muda B joined the S.League following an agreement between the Football Association of Singapore and the Football Association of Malaysia (FAM) to send their representative sides into their respective domestic competitions.
 Singaporean side LionsXII returned to the Malaysian competitions in 2012.
 Echoing the former Singapore FA, the LionsXII quickly became a successful force in the Malaysian league system during its short stint, winning the league title in 2013 as well as the FA Cup in 2015.

 However, on 25 November 2015, the FAM decided not to extend their Memorandum of Understanding (MoU) with the FAS.
 This automatically disqualified LionsXII from further entering any football tournament in Malaysia.
 Similarly, Malaysia's squad Harimau Muda did not participate in the Singapore League from then onwards.

 J.League club Albirex Niigata entered their feeder club Albirex Niigata Singapore in the 2004 S.League.
-The club became the most established foreign side in the S.League, drawing on the support the Japanese expatriate community and some local fans.
+The club became the most established foreign side in the S.League, drawing on the support of the Japanese expatriate community and some local fans.
 As of 2023, they are the foreign side with the longest involvement in Singaporean football.